 In March 2008, the Company's shareholders approved the 2008 Stock Incentive Plan which is utilized to provide equity opportunities and performance-based incentives to attract, retain and motivate those persons who make (or are expected to make) important contributions to the Company.
 A total of 2 million shares are available for issuance under this plan.
-As of March 31, 2017, a total of 1,824,802 shares had been granted under the plan and not forfeited or are subject to outstanding commitments to issue shares under the plan, of which 297,500 shares were in the form of stock options and the remainder were in the form of restricted stock or other share grants.
+As ofJune 30, 2017, a total of 1,824,802 shares had been granted under the plan and not forfeited or are subject to outstanding commitments to issue shares under the plan, of which 297,500 shares were in the form of stock options and the remainder were in the form of restricted stock or other share grants.
+On July 28, 2017, the Company's shareholders approved the 2017 Equity Incentive Plan, which replaces the 2008 Stock Incentive Plan.
+No further awards will be made under the 2008 Stock Incentive Plan.
+A total of 4.7 million shares are available for issuance under the 2017 Equity Incentive Plan.